open-mmlab/mmrazor/docs/pruning/tutorials/how_to_prune_your_model.md

 **Shared pruning-related arguments**: All pruning algorithms have two shared pruning-related arguments.

 - Architecture
   - Architecture defines the model to be pruned.
-Usually, you just need to pass your original model config to the argument.
+Usually, you need to pass your original model config to the argument.
 - mutator_cfg
   - The config of a mutator to manage the structure of your model.
-Normally, each algorithm has a frequently-used mutator.
+Usually, each algorithm has a frequently-used mutator.
 Please refer to the next section for more detail.

 **Specific arguments**:
 A algorithm may have its specific arguments.
 You need to read their documents to know how to config.
 Here, we only introduce the specific arguments of ItePruneAlgorithm.

 - target_pruning_ratio: target_pruning_ratio is a dict.
 It indicates how many channels remain after pruning.
 - step_epoch: the step between two pruning operations.
-- Prune_times: the times to prune to reach the pruning target.
+- prune_times: the times to prune to reach the pruning target.
 Here, we prune resnet34 once, so we set it to 1.

 **Shared BaseModel arguments**:
-Our algorithms inherit from BaseModel, so  each algorithm also has shared BaseModel arguments.
+Our algorithms inherit from BaseModel, so each algorithm has shared arguments from BaseModel.

 - data_preprocessor:  Used for pre-processing data sampled by dataloader to the format accepted by :meth:`forward`.
 - init_cfg: Initialization config dict

-## How to config mutator
+## How to Config A Mutator

 A mutator is used to manage the structure of a model.